Trice-IT-Studio/e-rapor-smk-perwira-py/README.md

 E-Rapor SMK Perwira, perangkat lunak untuk membantu manajemen penilaian siswa dan laporan belajar siswa.
 ## Run Locally

+Make sure python version ^3.12 is installed on your system, python version older than specified are not tested and not guaranteed to work as intended.

 Clone the project

 ```bash